European Trip - 2001

 from Chur to Arles

-9/13 Thursday - Spent the entire day in the City of Arles.
+9/13 Thursday - Spent the entire day in the city of Arles.

 - Woke up late since there was no train to catch.
-Toured the Roman Arena, Roman Forum, and
+Toured the Roman Arena,

-followed the Van Gogh walking tour.
+Roman Forum, and followed an Van Gogh walking tour.

 - Van Gogh lived in Arles for 15 months (2/1888 ~ 5/1889) which

-coincides with the most productive period of his artistic life.
+coincided with the most productive period of his artistic life.
 He was

 entranced by the countryside of Arles.
 He painted more than 200 canvases in

-the sun-drenched Southern France.
+sun-drenched Southern France.

 - We walked to the canal where Van Gogh painted the Langlois drawbridge.
 The bridge itself is no longer